Tassos Marinos Tassos Marinos Joomla Extensions

 • Set the Decimal Places option to 0.

 • Optionally, you can set a Prefix and Suffix to your calculation field.
-Note: The field that will be used must support characters, such as Text Field.
-If you use Number Field then you wont be able to see the prefix/suffix as it only supports numbers.
+Note: The field that will be used must support characters, such as a Text Field.
+If you use a Number Field, you won't be able to see the prefix/suffix as it only supports numbers.

-Assign Calculcation Values to Dropdowns, Radio Buttons and Checkboxes
+Assign Calculation Values to Dropdowns, Radio Buttons and Checkboxes

-Calculation Values are generally used for calculations and they represent the numerical value of an input field.
+Calculation Values are generally used for calculations and represent an input field's numerical value.
 The Calculation Value of a field is different from its Value.
 A field's Value is what is passed into the final form submission.
-The Calculation Value is what is used when that field is used in a calculation.
+The Calculation Value is used when that field is used in a calculation.
 This feature is only available in the following fields:

 • Dropdown Field